 - Biofeedback.
 A machine-assisted technique to help patients learn to control their own body responses, including the response to pain.

 - Chiropractic.
-Chiropractors try to correct the body’s alignment to relieve pain, improve function, and to help the body heal itself.
+Chiropractors try to correct the body’s alignment to relieve pain, improve function, and help the body heal itself.
 Chiropractic treatments are often just as effective, if not more, than medication.
 It is also free of side effects.

 - Cold and heat.
 Cold can be useful immediately after an injury to relieve pain, decrease inflammation and muscle spasms, and help speed recovery.
 The application of heat raises the patient’s pain threshold and helps relax muscles.